MMercer8989/OpenTournament/Documentation Group 13/Design.md

 4/14/2021 - Commited changes to Weapon_Skins to make two small and 2 regular new skin options for the Pistol for more skin options for users to choose from than just the defaults.

 4/14/2021 - Commited changes to Weapon_Skins to make two small and 2 regular new skin options for the PlasmaRifle for more skin options for users to choose from than just the defaults.

+4/17/2021 - Committed changes to setup data fields for basic tracking of killing spree information between UR_PlayerState.h, and UR_PlayerState.cpp.
+Implemented some basic structuring of logic for said tracking

+4/18/2021 - Committed changes to track killing sprees, and for keeping track of the current spree user was on, longest spree etc within UR_PlayerState.cpp, took a first pass at writing logic to time, and keep track of multikills.

+4/19/2021 - Committed changes to properly display revenge, multikill, and killstreak messages, and fix some very minor logic bugs within UR_PlayerState.cpp.
+Declared a function for coverage testing within UR_PlayerState.cpp.

+4/20/2021 - Finished correctly implementing, optimizing, and running the coverage test for this code all within UR_PlayerState.cpp.
+Also included a folder within our repo to contain screenshots of coverage tests running, and outputting correct output.
+Included a screenshot of my coverage test properly running